Subject Leader: Mrs V. Buckel

 Early Years had lots of fun finding out about and celebrating Chinese New Year.
 They made decorations and performed a dragon dance for their families.
 Lots of fun was had by all.

-The whole school enjoyed watching Snow White from M&M productions.
+The whole school enjoyed watching Snow White from M&M productions in January 2020.
 We have enjoyed their performances for a few years now but this one has been the best one yet!
 The mirror was magic!